 Frequency: Each weekly team has a separate recordist working once a month.

 Our recording technicians help set up our equipment, including microphones (for four readers), the mixing desk and laptop.
-They take charge during the recording process (which is via Audacity), stopping and editing out mistakes as necessary, dividing the recording into tracks and, once the recording is complete, uploading the rushes to our Production Team via Dropbox.
-Each recording lasts approximately seventy five to ninety minutes.
-Some recordists prefer to take the recording home to edit and split into tracks before uploading to dropbox.
-The Production Team need the master recording by noon on Fridays.
+They take charge during the recording process (which is via Audacity), stopping and editing out mistakes as necessary, dividing the recording into tracks and, once the recording is complete, uploading the recordings to Dropbox.
+Each recording lasts approximately forty five to sixty minutes.

 Useful skills: